Blog · By The Packaging Vista Team · June 20, 2026

 Box Styles Explained: Mailer vs. Rigid vs. Folding Carton vs. Corrugated

 The “right” box style depends on three things: the product, how it ships, and the impression you want to make.
 This guide explains the main custom box types in plain English – what each one is, what it is best for, and when to choose it – so you can pick with confidence.
-You can order any of them from our custom boxes line, built to your exact size with no die or plate fees.
+You can order any of them from our custom boxes product line, built to your exact size with no die or plate fees.

 Quick guide